Bill Maxwell: Education

 He was educated at Scotch College, in St Kilda, formerly known as the Hofwyl School, an entirely different institution from the Scotch College, then in East Melbourne, now in Hawthorn.

 Football

 Recruited from Collegians in 1909, he played his first match for Melbourne against Essendon on 10 July 1909.

 His second, and last match for Melbourne, in which he kicked his only VFL goal, was against Geelong on 21 August 1909.

 Military service

-Maxwell served as a lieutenant with the 38th Battalion during World War I. He left Australia on 20 June 1916 on the HMAT Runic (A54).
+Maxwell served as a lieutenant with the 38th Battalion during World War I. He left Australia on 20 June 1916 on HMAT Runic (A54).

-He was wounded in the Battle of Messines on 7 June 1917, but recovered from his injuries and rejoined his battalion three months later.
+He was wounded in the Battle of Messines on 7 June 1917 but recovered from his injuries and rejoined his battalion three months later.

 Death

 Maxwell was killed in action on 12 October 1917 at the First Battle of Passchendaele in Belgium.

-He has no known grave, and is commemorated at the Menin Gate Memorial to the Missing in Ypres, Belgium.
+He has no known grave and is commemorated at the Menin Gate Memorial to the Missing in Ypres, Belgium.